 Almost two thirds of the women diagnosed today will survive their disease beyond 20 years.
 Early diagnosis is the key to these survival rates and our campaign is to reach one million women with our message to check their breasts monthly.
 By sharing this message we can all help to remind our mothers, sisters, aunts, daughters, friends, partners and even our men to check their breasts.

-At Rejuvenated we have created a exclusive ‘Pink Drink’ Set which you can find here.
+At Rejuvenated we have created a exclusive ‘Pink Drink’ Set.

 10% of all the sales from the set will be donated to the Pink Ribbon Foundation.
 We will also be giving 50% of sales from the Youth Plan book.

 There are 3 hashtags that we are using to measure how many people we reach.
 These are #turnyourworldpink #pinkribbonfoundation and #pinkdrink

 Breasts come in different shapes and sizes and your breasts can change with age and vary at different times of the month.
 Knowing your breasts and what is normal for you is important as it will make it easier to spot any unusual changes.
 Knowing about breast cancer signs and symptoms can help you to understand what changes to look for and if you do spot anything unusual, you should get checked out by your doctor.

 Check all parts of your breasts and armpits up to your collarbone.